zyenai/whetstone/README.md

 > "You're a new face.
 No matter, it's all the same.
 Lay out your arms.
 Let's get smithing."

-Ansible playbook to prep, harden, and personalize a fresh Kali install with an eye towards industrial control system pentesting.
+Ansible playbook to prep, harden, and personalize a fresh Kali install, honed with an eye towards industrial control system pentesting.

 Usage:
 ------